 “Are you crazy or what?” and she dropped the coin into her purse.

 Katie did not feel like handing out flyers anymore.
-“There’s no point now,” she said, “It’s all going to go wrong anyway.”
+“There’s no point now,” she said, “it’s all going to go wrong anyway.”

-“If you say terrible things like that, ” said Amanda, “then you really will bring bad luck.
+“If you say terrible things like that,” said Amanda, “then you really will bring bad luck.
 We are all trying to get into a positive frame of mind.
 Keep your gloomy thoughts to yourself thank you very much.”

 And so Katie asked Paul if he would walk back to the guest house with her.
 When they arrived, the producer had bad news:

-“I’ve just had a call,” he said, “There’s been a flood in the Fiona Rooms.
+“I’ve just had a call,” he said.
+“There’s been a flood in the Fiona Rooms.
 Somebody left the bath running upstairs and the ceiling has fallen in.
 The owners won’t let us continue there.
 They’ve moved us to another place a couple of streets away, but we’ll have to put the play on an hour earlier, as it’s booked later on.”

-The Fiona rooms had been the venue for their play.
+The Fiona Rooms had been the venue for their play.
 The new place was fine enough, except that all their advertising had been for a different address.
 Most people who wanted to see them would turn up at the wrong place, at the wrong time.

 And so it happened, that on the opening evening of their production, there were only three people in the audience, and one of them was Amanda’s boyfriend.

-“Oh well, let’s call it the dress rehearsal,” said the producer, and they struggled through an hour and half of acting to an almost empty room.
+“Oh well, let’s call it the dress rehearsal,” said the producer, and they struggled through an hour and a half of acting to an almost empty room.
 Amanda’s boyfriend clapped very loudly, but it was rather a lonely sort of clapping noise, and hardly the acclaim they had been hoping for.